donmor/ocis/docs/services/general-info/envvars/envvar-scopes.md

 ### Introduce new Envvars

-If a new envvar is introduced, only the `introductionVersion` is required.
+If a new envvar is introduced, the complete struct needs to be added, but only the `introductionVersion` requires data.

 {{< hint info >}}
 * During development, set `introductionVersion` to a short, **alphabetic code name** that represents the upcoming release (e.g. `releaseX`).